 - You keep thinking about a problem that has been blown out of proportion.

 Racing thoughts can result in insomnia.
-This happens when you struggle to fall asleep because you can’t slow down your thoughts at night.
+This happens when you can’t fall asleep because you can’t slow down your thoughts.
 Keep reading to learn about strategies to help you calm your mind, longer-term treatment options, and what may be causing your racing thoughts.

-Here are several steps you can take to manage or prevent racing thoughts if you’re having them right now:
+You can take several steps to manage or prevent racing thoughts if you’re having them right now:

 1. Focus on breathing

 Take several deep, careful breaths and focus on counting while inhaling and exhaling.
-This can force your mind to focus on something other than the racing thoughts.
-It can also have a calming effect on your central nervous system, which can reduce anxiety.
+This can force your mind to focus on something other than your racing thoughts.
+It can also have a calming effect on your central nervous system.
+This can reduce anxiety.

 2. Try a mantra

 You can use a mantra, repeated when necessary, to take your mind off the racing thoughts.
-Even one like “Everything will be fine” can be very effective.
+Even one like “Everything will be fine” can be effective.
+Mantras can help ease feelings of stress, fear, and depression.

 3. Eliminate stress before bed